johashei/MWD/README.md

 ## The Trigger class

 The triggering is done in three steps.
 A trigger pulse is created which approximates the derivative of the input signal.
 It is then passed through a glitch filter which removes fluctuations below a user defined threshold.
 The filtered trigger pulse is used for the final triggering, which detects rises above the trigger threshold.
-As for the MWD class, the loops are just-in-time compiled with `@numba.jit`.
+The loops are just-in-time compiled with `@numba.jit`.

 ---